Juan-Jones/earnonlinemoney/content/blog/sell-products-on-etsy.md

 ### Digital Downloads and Printables

 In an increasingly digital world, the demand for digital downloads and printables has surged, and Etsy has emerged as a hub for digital creators to monetize their talents.
 Whether you specialize in graphic design, illustration, photography, or typography, Etsy offers a platform to sell digital art, printable planners, wall art, greeting cards, and more.
 By leveraging digital tools and platforms, creators can reach a global audience and generate passive income through digital downloads that require minimal overhead and fulfillment.
-If you have a penchant for digital content, you can also venture into graphic design and [get paid for your photos]({{< relref "get-paid-for-photos" >}}).

 ### Customized and Personalized Products